survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

-Refresh the browser and begin to drag a note.
-You should see way a lot of log messages.
+Refresh the browser and try to drag a note around.
+You should see a lot of log messages.

-Note that both decorators give us access to the `Note` props.
+Both decorators give us access to the `Note` props.
 In this case, we are using `monitor.getItem()` to access them at `noteTarget`.
 This is the key to making this to work properly.

 ## Developing `onMove` API for `Notes`